CornellCAC/SCTS_IntermediatePython/README.md

 * IntermediatePython.ipynb : a Jupyter notebook containing lecture material
 * README.md : this file
 * my_module.py : a simple file used in one of the code demonstrations
+* IntermediatePython.pdf : a static pdf rendering of the executed  notebook as delivered in the online lecture

 There are a few different options for accessing this material, two of which are described here.